DLMR/sui-label/README.md

 ```

 That will publish in a gh-page for `docs` folder.
-What is a component without a (public demo)[http://sui-components.github.io/sui-label/], isn´t ?!
+What is a component without a [public demo](http://sui-components.github.io/sui-label/), isn´t ?!